dotmanila/pyxbackup/README.md

 In some cases, if you are backing up data from a slave but want to stream the binary logs from the master, the script needs to know this is what you want as the master and slave will have a different set of binary logs.
 For this, you can specify the option ``--binlog-from-master`` or set ``binlog_from_master=1`` on the configuration file.

-As mentioned above, bianry log streaming relies on the availability of your oldest full backup.
+As mentioned above, binary log streaming relies on the availability of your oldest full backup.
 If you do not have this, or simply want to override, you can specify the ``--first-binlog`` option with the name of the binary log from the server you want to stream from.

+Additionally, if you want a custom retention period i.e. longer than your oldest backup, ``--retention-binlogs`` can help.
+This is specified in the number of days and can be as far back as you want.
+This feature relies on the ``timestamp`` header of each binary log when pruning older copies and not on filesystem metadata.

 Examples
 ========